 Here’s a look at the various types of pagers for hospitals to help you understand why pagers are still a top communication tool.

 Many people aren’t aware that encrypted pagers are an option for roles where a smartphone may not be necessary — but secure communication is.
-Using the AES-128 encryption algorithm, T5 one-way pagers and T52 two-way pagers offer the trusted, HIPAA-compliant communication essential for exchanging patients’ protected health information (PHI).
+Using the AES-128 encryption algorithm, T5 conventional pagers offer the trusted, HIPAA-compliant communication essential for exchanging patients’ protected health information (PHI).
 Bonus: They are also highly reliable, even in areas where cellular or Wi-Fi coverage isn’t great.
 This is important if your environmental services or transport teams rely on pagers.

 Encrypted pagers function seamlessly within the device mix of broad care teams that not only need to communicate PHI among members, but also seek to leverage a single healthcare communication platform to share updates with everyone easily via centralized directory and schedule information.
 You can explore the differences between standard and encrypted paging to see what would work best for your organization.